sam0rr/tango_remote_server/docs/components/setup_image/create_image.md

 ## 2.2 Shrink and compress the image with PiShrink

 Safely shrink the image to its minimal size and compress it using xz via PiShrink.
-This method cleans the filesystem and produces a significantly smaller file.
+This method produces a significantly smaller file (only of what is actually used).

 ### Requirements